w3c/wai-curricula/intro.md

 ##### Suggested activities

-Engage students in a conversation about whether or not they have ever met a person with disabilities.
-If so, encourage them to talk about their particular experience and how they think they could incorporate people with disabilities in their daily tasks and activities.
+Engage students in a conversation about whether or not they have ever worked with users with disabilities.
+If so, encourage them to talk about their particular experience and about how people with disabilities may be of help for them in their daily tasks and activities.

 ##### Suggested homework

 Ask students to write down some notes on how to incorporate people with disabilities to a particular testing phase.
-Remember them to take into account compensation and time-based requirements and to treat these people with respect and consideration.
+Remember them to take into account compensation and time-based requirements and to treat them Swith respect and consideration.

 ##### Suggested teaching materials